shailesh210/genn/userproject/MBody1_benchmark_project/README.txt

   =============================================

 This is a copy of the MBody1 example with the difference that
-- it uses TRAUBMILES_PSTEP as neuron model, and
+- it uses TRAUBMILES_PSTEP as neuron model, and DT = 0.2 ms with 5 inner loops in neuron model
-- KCDN synapses are generated with the alternative gen_kcdn_syns_fixto10K method in order to avoid negative tail of the weight distribution,
+- KCDN synapses are generated with the alternative gen_kcdn_syns_fixto10K method in order to avoid negative tail of the weight distribution, and to keep the number of synapses per neruron around 10K.

  To compile it, simply type:
   nmake /f WINmakefile